luddilo/preparty/web/README.md

 # Preparty web

-This site is built using NextJS and uses our (currently) properiatery chat authoring tool on top of DialogFlow for chat and Zeit.co for hosting.
+This site is built using NextJS and uses the [Narratory.io](https://narratory.io) dialog-first chat & voice app tool for chat and Zeit.co for hosting.

 ## Setting up